jjpryor/rpug-2017-09/README.md

   - Puppet (4.10.7), Facter (3.6.7), and pxp-agent (1.5.5)
 + [Puppet Server 2.8.0 available](https://groups.google.com/d/msg/puppet-announce/L1SKTFu5wVo/52KNh607AQAJ)
   - *The headline feature is that the puppetserver now automatically reloads the CRL (certificate revocation list) when a node's certificate is revoked,*
-  - *This is a backwards-compatible feature release for Puppet 4.x sites, which contains one notable new feature and a few bugfixes as well.*
 + [Puppet agent 5.1.0 released](https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!msg/puppet-users/1JX7GrS2SwM/h88sfeJuBAAJ)
   - *Components updated in this release include Puppet, Facter, and MCollective.*
 + [Puppet Development Kit (pdk) 1.0.x available](https://groups.google.com/d/msg/puppet-dev/qcPAOuqOeXs/DTqzHp6nBwAJ)